 The following banks ranked highest in the state of Georgia based on the criteria mentioned and more.

-Why it stands out: Chase Bank offers something for everyone.
-There are locations throughout the state, a large network of free ATMs and a mobile app when you need to bank from the comfort of your home or office.
-In addition, the number of financial products including some of the best rewards credit cards, accounts, investing, mortgages and personal loans provide most everything you need.
+Why it stands out: Chase offers something for everyone.
+There are locations throughout the state, a large network of free ATMs and a mobile app for when you need to bank from the comfort of your home or office.
+In addition, the number of financial products, including some of the best rewards credit cards, accounts, investing, mortgages and personal loans, provide most everything you need.

 You can start banking with Chase by choosing its no-frills checking account known as Chase Secure Checking.
 If you find you need more services than basic banking, Premier Plus checking adds interest on your balance, free checks and rebates on four out-of-network ATM withdrawals per month.

 - Mobile deposits made before 11 p.m.
 Eastern are usually available the next business day

 - Relationship rates for mortgage holders

 - Overdraft protection can save you from NSF and returned check fees